Exploring the In-Context Learning Capabilities of LLMs for Money Laundering Detection in Financial Graphs: Introduction

 Recent advances in large language models (LLMs) have demonstrated their ability to reason over structured data, including relational chains and graph-like abstractions.
 A growing body of research has shown that LLMs can be adapted to perform graph reasoning tasks via graph-structured prompting \cite{Fatemi2023TalkLA}, or language-guided message passing \cite{Perozzi2024LetYG}.
 Surveys on this topic highlight a promising direction for unifying natural language and graph reasoning under a shared framework \cite{Pan2023UnifyingLL}.

-Building on this momentum, we investigate whether LLMs can support investigative-style reasoning over \textit{financial knowledge graphs}.
+Building on this momentum, we explore whether LLMs can support investigative-style reasoning over \textit{financial knowledge graphs}.
 These graphs represent real-world financial systems, where relational complexity is not only common but essential to risk analysis, trend analysis, etc., \cite{Li2024FinDKGDK}.
-Our goal is to evaluate the feasibility of using LLMs as interpretable reasoning engines over such data — particularly in domains where explainability, transparency, and analyst collaboration are critical.

-As a motivating case study, we focus on \textbf{anti-money laundering (AML)} in this study.
+Our goal is to evaluate the feasibility of using LLMs as interpretable reasoning engines over such data.
+As a motivating case study, we focus on anti-money laundering (AML) in this study.
 AML is a domain where identifying suspicious behavior involves tracing intricate financial flows across individuals, shell entities, and intermediary accounts \cite{10.1007/s10115-017-1144-z, DOMASHOVA2021184}.
 AML and financial crime investigations increasingly rely on graph-based representations to detect patterns such as layering, rapid movement of funds, and shared infrastructure \cite{OZTAS2024161, MOTIE2024122156}.

 For this study, we utilize the publicly available IBM AML Synthetic Dataset~\cite{altman2023realistic}, which simulates financial activities through a realistic knowledge graph of accounts, banks, and transactions, designed to model common laundering typologies based on real-world intelligence.
 This allows us to explore LLM-based reasoning in a controlled yet representative environment.